nv-morpheus/Morpheus/docs/source/loaders/core/fsspec_loader.md

 ## Filesystem Spec Loader

-Loads data from external sources using the fsspec library, and returns the updated ControlMessage object with payload as MessageMeta, which contains dataframe (with filenames).
+[DataLoader](../../modules/core/data_loader.md) module is configured to use this loader function.
+It is responsible for loading data from external sources using the fsspec library, and returns the updated ControlMessage object with payload as MessageMeta, which contains dataframe (with filenames).

-**Note** :  Loaders receive configuration from `load` task via the [control message](./../../source/control_message_guide.md) during runtime.

-### Configurable Parameters

-- `id` (str): Registered loader id.

-### Example JSON Configuration
+### Example Loader Configuration

 ```json
 {